(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 This is the complete schedule of assignments, and what they represent in terms of the overall grade for the seminar:

-Research Paper Prospectus (worth 20%): please send via email, as an attachment in .odt, .doc., .docx, or .pdf to: maximilian.forte@concordia.ca, due on: January 29
+Research Paper Prospectus (worth 10%).
+Please send via email, as an attachment in .odt, .doc, .docx, or .rtf to maximilian.forte@concordia.ca.
+Due on October 3.

-Working Bibliography (worth 5%): please send via email, as an attachment in .odt, .doc., .docx, or .pdf to: maximilian.forte@concordia.ca, due on: February 12
+Structured Outline and Working Bibliography (worth 10%).
+Please send via email, as an attachment in .odt, .doc, .docx, or .rtf to maximilian.forte@concordia.ca.
+Due on October 17.

 Description of the Assignments

 Research Paper Prospectus: A prospectus identifies the topic that you intend to investigate, and the kinds of questions and/or problems your paper seeks to address.
-You should thus be indicating what you want to research, and why.
+You should be indicating what you want to research, and why.
 When you submit this assignment, you will not have had time to learn most of the concepts presented in this course—however, please offer at least a preliminary outline of how you intend to conceptualize and explain your argument, and this may draw on theories you have learned in other courses.
-Please provide a contingent outline of the structure of your paper, using sample subheadings.
-Finally, list the kinds of documentary resources that you will probably be consulting for your research—such as electronic journal databases (name them), newspaper articles, UN documents, etc.
+Finally, explain how the proposed research paper intersects with the key concerns of this seminar.

 Structured Outline: This is best explained with an invented example below.